Selling a Consumer & Retail Business in Miami

 Capital & Debt

 Debt appetite depends on domestic cash flow quality, foreign currency exposure, and whether customer demand is local, US-wide, or Latin America-linked.
-Debt capacity depends on inventory turns, seasonal working capital, customer demand resilience, and the defensibility of gross margins under new ownership.
+Debt capacity depends on inventory turns, seasonal working capital, retailer receivables, purchase-order funding needs, obsolete inventory reserves, cash conversion by channel, and the defensibility of gross margins.

 What Buyers Will Test

 Buyers will test whether the Miami story is genuinely relevant for Consumer & Retail.
 For Consumer & Retail in Miami, diligence should be prepared around Miami revenue quality, Consumer & Retail customer retention, local management continuity, Consumer & Retail contract transferability, Miami operating risks, and the sector-specific issues that drive value.
-Inventory quality, supplier contracts, channel concentration, customer data permissions, and brand ownership need to be clean before diligence starts.
+Channel P&Ls, customer cohorts, gross-to-net bridges, inventory ageing, supplier terms, retailer agreements, trademarks, product claims, returns, chargebacks, and customer permissions need to be clean before diligence starts.

 Preparation Priorities